THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 *Excluding shops-in-shops.

-Carbon neutrality maintained at all directly managed corporate sites worldwide (offices, stores, production sites and logistics hub)
+Carbon neutrality maintained in directly managed corporate sites worldwide (offices, stores, production sites and logistics hub)

-Continued the LEED certification process at the Group’s stores worldwide
+Continued the LEED certification process at the Group’s new stores worldwide

-Neutralised unavoidable residual emissions through two projects certified on the voluntary market and focusing respectively on circular economy and renewable energy
+Compensated unavoidable residual emissions through projects certified on the voluntary market and focusing respectively on circular economy and renewable energy

 TARGETS

-Promotion of renewable energies along the supply chain
+Promotion of measures for energy efficiency and renewable energy throughout the supply chain

 THINK CIRCULAR & BOLD